elliseputnam/project-2-starter/README.rst

 General requirements for all deliverables:

-* You are free to develop your code in whichever environment you like, but the code you submit code must compile and function on the Isengard server.
-Note: this is different from the ALAMODE machines.
+* You are free to develop your code in whichever environment you like, but the code you submit code must compile and function on Gradescope.
-  Please see the section at the bottom of this file if you are unfamiliar with access.

 * Your code must be written using only the C programming language.
 Do not extend using additional languages.
-The exception is for the Makefile for your project, you may write the bulid system for your code using any available language on Isengard.
+The exception is for the Makefile for your project, you may write the build system for your code using any available language on Isengard.

 * To compile your code, the grader should be able to ``cd`` into your